 There may be instances where you do not require an ambulance or a blood transfusion, but where you are a bit stuck.
 Possible examples are that you have fallen off and lost your horse.
 Or that your girth has snapped and you are teetering rather delicately on your horse's back.
-Or that you are not feeling very well and have run out of lemsip.
 Or that you have lost your waterproof jacket and the rain is pelting you and you are getting cold and wet, and might not survive the night if things continue.

 - Plan A for Adventurist.
 Here you take the initiative, cast around for any resources which may be called into service, such as locals, a length of rope, er....more locals, your fellow riders, and make good on your own, without any official assistance.
 This is the stuff that Tales of Adventure are made of.

 - Plan B for...Bit defeatist? or Been at it all afternoon?
 Perhaps you decide that you have wasted quite enough time trying to sort your own mess out and require some assistance from our friendly crews.
 They will be happy to help but by calling them you agree to take a one-hour time penalty (in addition to any time spent awaiting the crews' arrival on the scene).
 This is to even things up again between the A planners and the B planners.
 In the Adventurist annals, we must favour the former.